elifesciences-publications/Microsaccadic_Sampling_Paper/README.md

 # Microsaccadic_Sampling_Paper

 Reference: Juusola et al 2017 ELife

-Repository contains various programs, that have been used in the article.
-The programs are divided by folders:
+This repository contains various programs used in the article.
+Specific programs are found in specific folders:

-AnalyzeRhabdomereMovement: Folder contains a Matlab script for analyzing rhabdomere pattern movements.
+AnalyzeRhabdomereMovement: this folder contains a Matlab script for a cross-correlation image analysis of light-induced R1-R7 rhabdomere movements.

-AntialiasingByRandomisation: Folder contains Python sript for plotting spatial anti-aliasing patterns.
+AntialiasingByRandomisation: this folder contains a Python script for demonstrating how ordered spatial sampling causes aliasing while random spatial sampling is anti-aliasing.

-BiophysicalPhotoreceptorModel: Folder contains Matlab srcipt for biophysical model of single photoreceptor.
+BiophysicalPhotoreceptorModel: This folder contains Matlab scripts for a biophysically realistic stochastically operating Drosophila R1-R6 photoreceptor model.

-CalibrateLightInput-PhotoreceptorMovement: Folders contains Matlab code used to calculate intensites for photreceptor model, when rhabdomere moves.
+CalibrateLightInput-PhotoreceptorMovement: Folders contains the Matlab code for calculating light input to the photoreceptor models, which include the photoreceptor movement modulation caused by its photomechanically contracting rhabdomere.

-PanoramicIntencitySeries: Folder contains a Matlab script for generating intensity series from panoramic images.
+PanoramicIntencitySeries: this folder contains a Matlab script for generating light intensity series time series from moving panoramic natural images.

-SimulateMovementofRhabdomere: Folder contains a Matlab script for simulating movement of rhabdomere.
+SimulateMovementofRhabdomere: This folder contains a Matlab script for simulating photomechanical rhabdomere movements.

-SNRAnalysis: Folder contains a Matlab script to analyse SNR from dataserie.
+SNRAnalysis: this folder contains a Matlab script calculating signal-to-noise ratio of neural responses to repeated stimulation.

-VolterraModelOfPhotoreceptor: Folder contains volterra model used to simulate photoreceptor responses.
+VolterraModelOfPhotoreceptor: this folder contains a Volterra model to simulate photoreceptor responses.